Little Albert Experiment

 Today, the precepts of behaviorism are used in modern psychology experiments to help individuals work through and change unwanted behaviors and thoughts.
 Cognitive-behavioral, behavioral, and cognitive therapy are all used in the 21st century to treat mental illness, stress, and other mental health challenges.

-However, it may be challenging to find support for those who face barriers like financial insecurity or a lack to services.
+However, it may be challenging to find support for those who face barriers like financial insecurity or a lack of nearby services.
 If you relate, you may benefit from talking to a therapist through a cost-effective and available online platform like BetterHelp.
 The remote nature of internet therapy makes it cheaper than traditional therapy.
 You don't have to commute to sessions; you can attend treatment from home via video, phone, or live chat.

 Research shows that online therapy is effective, too.
 One review explored 373 studies of internet-based cognitive behavioral therapy (ICBT) and its effectiveness in treating stress responses, depression, anxiety, phobias, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder (OCD), and others.
 The review confirmed online therapy could be as effective as in-person counseling and could remove many of the barriers in place with traditional treatments.